Gelfand Models for Diagram Algebras: Introduction

 Finally, the enumeration of symmetric diagrams in these algebras according to rank and number of fixed blocks gives rise to well-known, interesting integer sequences.
 These combinatorics are analyzed in \ref{ModelDiags}, where we work out the details of the model representation for each algebra.

 \textbf{Acknowledgements}.
 We thank Arun Ram for suggesting that we look for model representations of these algebras after seeing the dimension results in \cite{HL}.
-We also thank Michael Decker \cite{Dec}, whose honors project, under the direction of the first author of this paper, examined the model characters of the symmetric group and the partition algebra.
+We also thank Michael Decker \cite{Dec}, whose honors project, under the direction T.\ Halverson, examined the model characters of the symmetric group and the partition algebra.
 It was during this collaboration that we constructed the combinatorial Saxl model for the symmetric group and conjectured the general construction of Gelfand models for diagram algebras.

-\begin{section}{The Partition Algebra and its Diagram Subalgebras} In this section, we describe the partition monoid $\PP_k$ and the Martin-Jones partition algebra $\P_k(x)$ over $\CC$ with a parameter $x \in \CC$.
-The other diagram algebras of interest in this paper --- the Brauer, rook-monoid, symmetric group, rook-Brauer, Temperley-Lieb, Motzkin, and planar rook monoid algebras --- are all realized as diagram subalgebras of $\P_k(x)$.
+Upon the completion and submission of this manuscript, we learned of the preprint by V.\ Mazourchuk \cite{Mz}, who uses different methods to derive an analogous model to the one in this paper (see the comments in \ref{ModelComparisonSection}).
+We also thank the anonymous referees for several helpful recommendations. \begin{section}{The Partition Algebra and its Diagram Subalgebras} In this section, we describe the partition algebra $\P_k(x)$ over $\CC$ with a parameter $x \in \CC$ and realize the other diagram algebras of interest in this paper as subalgebras of $\P_k(x)$.
+The main results of this paper require that $\CC$ be chosen so that $\P_k(n)$ is semisimple.
+For example one may choose $\CC$ such that $char(\CC) = 0$.

 \begin{subsection}{The partition monoid $\PP_k$} For $k \in \ZZ_{> 0}$, let $\PP_k$ denote the set of set partitions of $\{1, 2, \ldots, k, 1', 2', \ldots, k'\}$.
 We represent a set partition $d\in \PP_k$ by a diagram with vertices in the top row labeled $1, \ldots,k$ and vertices in the bottom row labeled $1', \ldots, k'$.
 Assign edges in this diagram so that the connected components equal the underlying set partition $d$.
 For example, the following is a diagram $d \in \PP_{12}$,